gi-no/blog_mean_stack/article3.en.md

 #### Editing server-side controller

 Implement answer submission API.
-We can add a value to a array by using MongoDB's '$push' operator.
+We can add a value to an array by using MongoDB's '$push' operator.

 server/api/question/question.controller.js